Pen on paper document, dark background.

 Companies doing business internationally often need to prove that their corporate documents are legitimate.
 Foreign governments, banks, and business partners want to see authenticated paperwork before opening accounts, signing contracts, or allowing a branch to operate.
 The most commonly apostilled business documents include:

-• Articles of Incorporation: Proves the legal existence of a corporation.
-Required for opening foreign bank accounts and setting up overseas operations.
+• Articles of Incorporation prove the legal existence of a corporation and are required for opening foreign bank accounts and setting up overseas operations.

-• Certificates of Good Standing: Confirms the company is registered and current with state filing requirements.
-Often requested by foreign regulators.
+• Certificates of Good Standing confirm the company is registered and current with state filing requirements; foreign regulators often request these.

-• Corporate Bylaws: Shows how the company is governed.
-May be required for international legal compliance or foreign partnership agreements.
+• Corporate Bylaws (which show how the company is governed) may be required for international legal compliance or foreign partnership agreements.

-• Powers of Attorney: When someone is authorized to act on behalf of a company in another country, the power of attorney document usually needs an apostille.
+• A Power of Attorney, which authorizes someone to act on behalf of a company in another country, usually requires an apostille.

 Adoption Paperwork